 From the top of Moro Rock, you get a 360-degree view of the lush trees of the Giant Forest blanketing the valley below and the mountains of the Great Western Divide in the distance.
 At this time, the sun is setting.
 Sandwiched between the tops of the mountains and the layer of dark gray clouds above them is a colorful section of sky that fades from pink, to orange, and then to light blue, like a rainbow that stretches in a straight line across the horizon.

 Once I snap out of my reverie, I hurry back down the steps, not at all in a graceful way.
-I crouch down behind Manny, pushing my body as closely as possible to the side opposite the cliff, hands sprawled out on the granite rock, clinging for dear life.
+I crouch down behind him, pushing my body as closely as possible to the side opposite the cliff, hands sprawled out on the granite rock, clinging for dear life.

 Halfway down, we pass a family heading up the rock.
 Their 6-year-old daughter is playfully skipping up the stairs, not even bothering to hold on to the rails.